OpenDataManchester/Open3P/docs/3_Data_Specification/3_5_Multipack.md

 ---
-title: Multipack
+title: Multipacks
 description: Multipacks contain multiple identical packaging items within Open 3P.
 ---

-# Multipack
+# Multipacks

-The multipack schema contains information regarding the multipacks that are used to create loads.
+The multipacks schema contains information regarding the multipacks that are used to create loads.
 These are created from a number of either identical or different complete packages from the complete packaging schema.

 **Note:** The multipack portion is optional (only applies to multipacks).
 If the complete packaging or component is *not* in a multipack, all of the fields below are optional.